 Perhaps you’re growing in a closet, or modified chest of drawers – or maybe even a space bucket.
-In a case like this, you’re going to need flexible lighting options, that can be tailored in a customized fashion to the space you’re growing in.
-This is where strip lights like the 5050 LED Strip Grow Lights come in handy.
+In a case like this, you’re going to need flexible lighting options that can be tailored in a customized fashion to the space you’re growing in.
+This is where strip lights like the 5050 LED Grow Light Strips come in handy.

 The 5050 LED Strip Grow Lights come in a 5-meter strip, and have the ability to be cut and reconnected using 5050 strip joiners – they can be cut into sections as small as 5cm, which is great for getting full spectrum coverage in a small space.
 Speaking of spectrum, while not adjustable, these lights provide a full spectrum lighting coverage of 450-470nm blue light and 650-660nm red light.
 They provide 72 watts of true power per 5m strip.
 They have a 4:1 red to blue colour ratio.